mate-academy/jv-oop-advanced/checklist.md

 #### Use only eng in messages/code:
 Try not to use ukr/ru messages in `toString()` or `System.out.println()` statements.
 We want to make our code universal and consistent.
+Auchen

 #### Use name() for getting String representation of enum constants